Why Dental Care Is Important For Your Cat

 Cat guardians frequently tell us, a week after dental work, that they “have a new cat.”

-Dental problems come on slowly, but curing them is almost instant, and the often-dramatic changes we see in activity, playfulness, and mood illustrate the wonder of removing chronic pain repeatedly.
+Feline dental problems come on slowly, but curing them is almost instant, and the often-dramatic changes we see in activity, playfulness, and mood illustrate the wonder of removing chronic pain repeatedly.
 A pain-free cat is a happier cat!

 Apart from chronic pain (which in and of itself has immunosuppressive effects), gum disease creates the same health problems in cats as it does in people.
 Inflamed and infected gums shower bacteria ceaselessly into the bloodstream.
 The bacteria tend to colonize in tissue that’s already damaged, which makes existing problems worse.
 Hearts with non-linear blood flow are at higher risk of colonization than normal hearts.
 Organ systems with chronic disease processes are also at higher risk for colonization – so if, for instance, your cat has chronic kidney disease, gum disease can make that worse.
 Bacterial showers are a constant strain on the immune system.
 The energy expended to fight the war against constant bacterial assault depletes the body of energy needed for other purposes, such as making new red blood cells, generating heat or digesting food.
 Keeping your cat’s mouth healthy is a great investment in his or her happiness, health, and longevity!